ibqn/chat-cdk-backend/readme.md

 ## S3

-The `lib/fileStorage.ts` file creates an Amazon S3 bucket and comes configured with managed polcies that are in line with what the [Amplify Storage](https://docs.amplify.aws/cli/storage/import/#configuring-iam-role-to-use-amplify-recommended-policies) library uses as acceptable defaults.
+The `lib/fileStorage.ts` file creates an Amazon S3 bucket and comes configured with managed polices that are in line with what the [Amplify Storage](https://docs.amplify.aws/cli/storage/import/#configuring-iam-role-to-use-amplify-recommended-policies) library uses as acceptable defaults.

 ## AppSync API